panyam/templar/docs/namespace.md

 ## Why Namespaces?

 Without namespaces, template names are global.
-If two files define a template with the same name, the second overwrites the first.
+If two files define a template with the same name, the second one causes go template loader to throw a duplicate-definition error.

 ### The Problem: Name Collision